 9 – 1 pts.

 8 – 0 pts.

-From here you can create a whole range of ability scores by “purchasing” each ability score.
-I personally do not like this system as much, not because of the math included, however because of the mentality that this kind of ability score generation can create.
-I comprehend the desire for min-maxing your scores and that it is a variation of fun, it just isn’t what I take pleasure in having at my table.
+You can create a whole range of ability scores by “purchasing” each ability score.
+I personally do not like this system as much, not because of the math included, but because of the mentality that this kind of ability score generation can create.
+I comprehend the desire for min-maxing your scores, and that it is a variation of fun, it just isn’t what I take pleasure in having at my table.

-From my experience playing I get upset when I do not roll a score below 10.
+From my experience playing, I get upset when I do not roll a score below 10.
 Yeah, I love a low score.
 This goes back to having character flaws, but this is constructed right into the system.
 Do you wish to be running the huge, brute Barbarian?
-Offer him a low Dexterity and laugh when he stops working an acrobatics check, or dread when you require to utilize that balancings to conserve a teammate.
+Offer him a low Dexterity and laugh when he stops working an acrobatics check, or dread when you require him to utilize that balancing to save a teammate.
 Low ability scores create tension and drama.
 It will give you a sense of delight if you overcome the odds of having a low score.
 Accept failure.
 Accept the low ability scores.

-There might be some confusion as to why I awaited equipment till after ability score generation.
-I select to do it in this manner considering that a few of your ability scores will help determine what equipment you pick to take.
-While each class has a list of devices that they can pick from, you can alternatively instead roll for beginning gold and purchase everything you choose to start with (another reason selecting a background initially is practical).
+There might be some confusion about why I awaited equipment until after ability score generation.
+I select to do it this way as a few of your ability scores will help determine what equipment you pick to take.
+While each class has a list of devices they can pick from, you can alternatively roll for beginning gold and purchase everything you choose to start with (another reason selecting a background initially is practical).
 All information on the devices and starting gold starts on PHB pg 143.

-If you are a Fighter but have actually chosen that your main score is Dexterity then you may want to pick up a finesse weapon.
-If you don’t like the beginning devices a class begins with then you taking the purchasing path lets gives you more range, but you need to keep in mind your class’s proficiencies.
+If you are a Fighter but have chosen that your main ability score is Dexterity, you may want to pick up a finesse weapon.
+If you don’t like the beginning devices a class begins with, then taking the purchasing path gives you more range, but you need to keep your class’s proficiencies in mind.

-That need to be everything!
-It appears like a lot, but ideally this guide will help you learn the process of developing a character, not simply filling out the kind.
+That needs to be everything!
+It appears like a lot, but ideally, this guide will help you learn the process of developing a character, not simply filling out the kind.